This page provides an overview of what osteopathy is, what osteopathic treatment involves and the regulation of osteopathy.

-The title 'osteopath' is protected by law.
-It is against the law for anyone to call themselves an osteopath unless they are registered with the GOsC, which sets and promotes high standards of competency, conduct and safety.
+The osteopathic title is protected by law.
+It is against the law for anyone to call themselves an osteopath in the UK unless they are registered with the GOsC, which sets and promotes high standards of competency, conduct and safety.

-The GOsC can, and will, prosecute individuals who practise as osteopaths when they are not on the GOsC Register.
-For information about what to do if you think someone is practising as an osteopath but is not on the Register, see our Protection of title page.
+The GOsC can, and will, prosecute individuals who practise as osteopaths when they are not on the Register.
+For information about what to do if you think someone is practising as an osteopath but is not on the Register, see our Protecting the title 'osteopath' page.

-See Osteopathy in practice to learn more about the profession and use the Register to find a local osteopath.
+For details of osteopathic standards of practice see the Standards section.
+Use the Register to find a local osteopath.
 You can also download our information leaflets What to expect from your osteopath and Standards of osteopathic care.

 Who and what do osteopaths treat?